Chart Color Schemes

 Health performance in Mudgee Surrounds - East is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Mudgee Surrounds - East faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 47% (~1,618 people) have private health cover, lower than Rest of NSW's 50.8% and the national average of 55.3%.
+Mudgee Surrounds - East faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover is low at approximately 47%, covering around 1,625 people, compared to 50.8% across Rest of NSW and the national average of 55.3%.
 The most prevalent medical conditions are arthritis (14.2%) and mental health issues (8.4%).

-Conversely, 56.2% report no medical ailments, compared to 62.9% in Rest of NSW.
-Residents aged 65 and over comprise 31.9% (1,103 people), higher than Rest of NSW's 23.1%.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+Conversely, 56.2% of residents report no medical ailments, compared to 62.9% in Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over at 31.9%, or 1,108 people, compared to 23.1% in Rest of NSW.
+Despite this, health outcomes among seniors are better than the general population.

 Frequently Asked Questions - Health